One man's Opinion

 The Absolute Worst Trend in Automotive Design Today

-There are even varying levels of this design lie.
-The first high-profile case was the first generation Lexus IS-F. A car that, at a glance, looked like it had a unique set up: two pipes vertically stacked on either side of the car.
-But if you took a closer look you’d see the bottom exhaust tip of each pair wasn’t actually connected to anything.
-And if you look at most luxury cars on the road today, you’ll see the “exhaust tips” aren’t connected to anything other than the bumper.
-They just masquerade as big, wide-mouthed sport exhausts with puny, seemingly unfinished pipes just sort of hanging out behind them and hidden under the car.
-Now that you know you won’t be able to unsee it — you’ll notice fake exhausts everywhere.
+This design lie comes in various levels and forms.
+The first high-profile case was the first-generation Lexus IS-F. That car, at a glance, looked like it had a unique set-up: two pipes vertically stacked on either side of the car.
+But if you took a closer look, you’d see the bottom exhaust tip of each pair wasn’t actually connected to anything.

 A car is certainly more than the sum of its parts.
 Read the Story